Picture of Dr. Abimbola Oshin

 Who performs veterinary emergency surgeries?

 Any veterinarian can legally perform veterinary emergency surgeries.
-The most important criteria are whether the veterinarian is comfortable performing the procedure and whether the practice is staffed and equipped for the procedure, or whether the veterinarian will instead refer the case to a more experienced colleague or more suitable facility.
-Veterinary surgery specialists, board-certified by the American College of Veterinary Surgeons, also offer emergency surgery cover for some emergency veterinary practices.
+The most important criteria are whether the veterinarian is comfortable performing the procedure and whether the practice is staffed and equipped for the procedure, or whether the veterinarian will instead refer the case to a more experienced colleague or a more suitable facility.

 How much does veterinary emergency surgery cost?